nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <u>Step 3:</u>

-The user executes `list` to get back the initial lists before the filter.
+The user can execute the command `list` to get back the initial lists before the roster command.

 The following sequence diagram shows how the filter operation works: